stevemussmann/ca_chinook/README.md

 3. Install microhaplot in Rstudio.
 Go to [https://github.com/ngthomas/microhaplot](https://github.com/ngthomas/microhaplot).
 Click on the `<> Code` button, then `Download Zip`.

 4. In Rstudio, go to `Tools` --> `Install Packages...`.
-Select "Package Archive File (.zip; .tar.gz)" from the drop-down menu.
-Navigate to the Pachage archive location using the "Browse..." button.
-Then click the Install button at the bottom of the dialog box.
+Select `Package Archive File (.zip; .tar.gz)` from the drop-down menu.
+Navigate to the package archive location using the `Browse...` button.
+The file you are looking for should be named `microhaplot-master.zip`.
+Then click the `Install` button at the bottom of the dialog box.

 <hr>